A Better-Than-1.6-Approximation for Prize-Collecting TSP: Proofs of

-\begin{proof}[Proof of \cref{lem:tree_decomposition}] We prove the statement by induction on $|V|$.
-If $V = \{r,v\}$, then a feasible decomposition is given by one tree $T$ spanning $V$ with weight $\mu_T$ equal to $\sfrac{x_{\{r,v\}}}{2}$, and one tree containing only the root with weight $1-\mu_T$.
-If $|V|>2$, consider a vertex $s\in V\setminus\{r\}$ that minimizes $y_s$.
-By \cref{thm:complete_splitting_pctsp}, we can efficiently obtain a complete splitting at $s$, i.e., a sequence of splitting operations that result in a solution $(x', y|_{V'})$ of the \ref{eq:rel_PCTSP} over $V'\coloneqq V\setminus \{s\}$.
-Consequently, by the inductive assumption, we can in polynomial time compute a set $\mathcal{T}$ of trees with the desired properties; in particular, for every $v\in V'$,
+\begin{proof}[Proof of \cref{lem:tree_decomposition_e0}] We prove the statement by induction on $|V|$.
+If $V = \{r,v\}$, then a feasible decomposition is given by one tree $T$ spanning $V$ with weight $\mu_T=1$.
+If $|V|>2$, consider a vertex $z\in V\setminus e_0$ that minimizes $y_z$.
+By \cref{thm:complete_splitting_pctsp}, we can efficiently obtain a complete splitting at $z$, i.e., a sequence of splitting operations that result in a solution $(x', y|_{V'})$ of the \ref{eq:rel_PCTSP} over $V'\coloneqq V\setminus \{z\}$.
+Consequently, by the inductive assumption, we can in polynomial time compute a set $\mathcal{T}$ of trees and values $\mu_T$ with the desired properties; in particular, for every $v\in V'$,